deedee47/DSandAlgoMix/Readme.md

 empty queue.
 They return null or the respective boolean value where necessary.
 They are :

 * offer - Insert data
-* poll - remove data
+* poll - Remove data
-* peek - view data
+* peek - View data

 **Circular Queues** utilize the empty spaces in the queue while observing its FIFO strategy.
 Once the pointer in the queue has reached the end, it circles back to the head of the queue to continue only if there are empty spaces.
 This is